What better way to suggest friendliness – and to create it – than with a cup of tea?

 -J. Grayson Luttrell

-I’m taking part in The Little Mermaid’s tenth monthly tea party.
+I’m taking part in The Little Mermaid’s regular monthly tea party.
 Who doesn’t love afternoon tea?
 Exactly!
 Sadly I have to be rather more careful since most afternoon teas are chock full of dairy which is now strictly verboten.
-However, I have found that many hotels can pull off a vegan afternoon tea with a bit of notice.
-Alternatively, I can DIY (do it myself – pictured below).
+Much to my delight, I have found that many hotels, such as the Shangri-La Paris, now offer a vegan afternoon tea.

 Consequently, I’m re-joining The Little Mermaid’s monthly tea party.
 This one unfortunately doesn’t include scones with strawberry jam and cream unless, of course, you provide your own.
-No, the whole point is to encourage an affable exchange of dialogue among the invitees because blogging is more enjoyable when done interactively.
+No, the whole point is to encourage an affable exchange of dialogue among ourselves because blogging is more enjoyable when done interactively.

 The Little Mermaid’s tea party is the ideal occasion for socialising and making, as well as maintaining the acquaintance of those in the blogosphere.
 It’s a chance to truly relax and to take some time to recharge one’s batteries by engaging in light-hearted conversation, to be with friends and simply delight in one another’s company.

-While her first tea party was open-ended, subsequent ones have been topical and this month’s theme is PAINTING/ART – hurrah!
-Nothing nicer for a dedicated art museum attendee like moi?
+While her first tea party was open-ended, subsequent ones have been topical and this month’s theme is PETS.
+Sadly, I don’t have one but that’s not going to stop me from joining in.

 Here’s The Little Mermaid’s Questions and my Responses